A long bike ride along the Alps 2 Ocean Cycle Trail took me past canals and stunning lakes on the way to Twizel.

-It was a bit cool out this morning, and a little bit windy.
+It was cool out this morning, and a little bit windy.
 Dark clouds brewed over the mountains to the east; I hoped it wasn’t going to rain (though the weather forecast looked fine).

 I left my pack in the hostel’s baggage room, and headed out shortly after 9 am.
 After quickly crossing the highway (with very little traffic on it this early in the day), I joined the A2O, following a neighborhood road to its end, and the paved road turned to a gravel path.
 This was a bit nerve-wracking, since this was initially quite a steep downhill, and for me, it was a delicate balancing act between keeping enough speed to not fall over, and going slow enough to not run off the trail.
 The gravel was also a complicating factor.
 But, I managed to survive that, and that was really the only slightly scary section of trail today.
 Good to get it out of the way early, I guess.